 we literally or figuratively die, we will find His presence.
 The way Jesus

-taught the gospel is that there is not nearly the difference between this life
+taught the gospel, there is not nearly the difference between this life

-and the life to come when we incorporate the Holy Spirit, because He is the very essence
+and the one to come when we obey the Holy Spirit, because He is the very essence

 of heaven.
-Without the Holy Spirit, heaven would be a bland place.
-We would
+Without the Holy Spirit we would

-with the indwelling Holy Spirit, He will exponentially multiply the experience
+with the Holy Spirit as our escort, He will exponentially multiply the experience

-of His presence.
-We know that heaven is greater than this life, yet God would
+of Jesus Christ in His glory.
+We know that heaven is greater than this life, but

-dying to our will, our dreams and our wishes, giving up our own plans in order
+dying to self, dying to our dreams and wishes, giving up our own plans and

-to take on His plan and purpose for our lives.
-When we do this God will imbue us
+taking on His plan and purpose for our lives.
+When we do, God imbues us

-with an anointing that will give us the perpetual presence of Jesus wherever we
+with an anointing that will furnish the presence of Jesus wherever we

-based on the attention they give to it.
+based on our faithfulness and our attention we give Him.
 The anointing makes the word of God come

-to life in our hearts.
-The anointing is the treasure that God has invested in us
+alive in our heart.
+It is the treasure that God has invested in us

-if we do that, Paul promises we will live with Christ in this life and in the
+self, and if we do, Paul promises we will live with Christ in this life and in the

 life to come.